-Let’s walk through each option so you know what to consider before you decide if borrowing money is right for your financial situation.
+Let’s walk through each option so you know what to consider before you decide if borrowing money might be best for you.

-Taking out a personal loan from a bank can seem like an attractive option.
-For example, some banks offer perks like no loan origination fee.
-An origination fee often ranges from 1% to 8% — lenders say it covers administrative expenses for processing your application and paying you the money.
+Banks often offer a range of options for borrowing money, from personal loans to mortgage options.
+Some bank loans come with perks — you may not be charged a loan origination fee, for example.
+An origination fee often ranges from 1% to 8% of the loan amount — lenders say it covers administrative expenses for processing your application and paying you the money.

 You may also qualify for an interest rate discount — sometimes referred to as a relationship discount — if you’re an existing customer at a bank that offers this perk.
 Some banks offer loyalty discounts on personal loan interest rates if you maintain qualifying bank accounts.

-But keep in mind that some big banks don’t offer personal loans at all.
+Keep in mind that some big banks don’t offer personal loans at all, so you may have to look for an option outside of your bank.
 And some banks may require you to have a minimum of good or excellent credit to get approval for a personal loan.

 A personal loan from a credit union might be a better option than a personal loan from a bank.
 Why?